Avatar

 Bill,

-It’s such a luxury to be able to watch a member like Mark, and have is knowledge available through his great videos, that we all enjoy.
+It’s such a luxury, to be able to watch a member like Mark, and have his knowledge available, from him, through his great videos, that we all enjoy.

 I don’t think it would do this rifle any disservice, to do what Mark has suggested.
 I think by the pictures indicating the condition of the rifle, and solidifying the serial number, removes any future doubt to the number on the tang.
 We’re just caretakers, and down the road there would always be doubt, to interpretation of the serial number.